yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

   {{% tab header="Ping" lang="ping" %}}

-To use Ping for your IdP, do the following:
+To use PingOne for your IdP, do the following:

-1. Make sure all users have email IDs assigned.

 1. Sign in to your PingIdentity account and create an application.